 They’re usually classified by murder method — either smashing or spearing.
 Spearing Mantis have two sharp appendages on the front of their bodies built for harpooning prey.
 Spear-wielding Mantis shrimp don’t move as fast as their club-fisted counterparts (their strikes are about 10 times slower), but the threat of death by impalement is intimidating on its own.

-The Smashing Mantis are famous for their powerful forearms, which can throw the fastest punch on the planet.
+The Smashing Mantis are famous for their powerful forearms, which can throw the fastest punch on the planet up to 50 miles per hour.
 The arm can accelerate through water at up to 10,000 times the force of gravity, creating a pressure wave that boils the water in front of it, and eventually hits its prey with the force of a rifle bullet.
-So watch out for your camera lens!
+So watch out for your camera lens when scuba diving!

 Mantis shrimp mate for life

-Mantis shrimp can be found at most sites especially Blue Lagoon and the Jetty at Padang Bai
+These photogenic creatures can be found at most sites especially diving the Blue Lagoon and the Jetty at Padang Bai, Bali